Spanish/English Interpretation: Admission/Registration

 Bilingual Entrance Exam

 All candidates must take the Bilingual Entrance Exam.
 The Bilingual Entrance Exam is given online.
-The exam dates for spring 2015 admission are: December 18 to December 21 (registration by December 15, 2014), and January 10 to January 17 (registration by January 6, 2015).
+The exam dates for fall 2015 admission are: July 28 to August 2 (registration by July 27).

 Candidates can only take the exam on these dates, and may only take the exam a maximum of two times.
 See Sample Questions.
 For additional study practice, see Federal Exam.
 Please note that the federal sample exam is more difficult than the Bilingual Entrance Exam.